geneontology/geneontology.github.io/_docs/tools-guide.md

 ---

-## Query GO ontology and annotations with BioLink
+## Query GO ontology and annotations with Biolink

-The purpose of the [BioLink Data Model](https://github.com/biolink/biolink-model){:target="blank"} is to provide a high level datamodel of biological entities (genes, diseases, phenotypes, pathways, individuals, substances, etc), their properties, relationships, and ways in which they can be associated.
-The GO BioLink API implementation and its associated swagger documentation are available at [http://api.geneontology.org/](http://api.geneontology.org){:target="blank"}.
+The purpose of the [Biolink Model](https://github.com/biolink/biolink-model){:target="blank"} is to provide a high level datamodel of biological entities (genes, diseases, phenotypes, pathways, individuals, substances, etc), their properties, relationships, and ways in which they can be associated.
+The GO API implementation and its associated swagger documentation are available at [http://api.geneontology.org/](http://api.geneontology.org){:target="blank"}.

-In the [BioLink Data Model](https://github.com/biolink/biolink-model){:target="blank"}, any GO term is referred to as "function", hence the following query returns meta data about the GO term {id}:
+In the [Biolink Model](https://github.com/biolink/biolink-model){:target="blank"}, any GO term is referred to as "function", hence the following query returns meta data about the GO term {id}:
 ```
 /bioentity/function/{id}
 ```